TypeFox/monaco-languageclient/README.md

 #### JSON Language client and language server example ([Location](./packages/examples/src/json))

 The **json-server** runs an external Node.js [Express app](./packages/examples/src/json/server/main.ts) where web sockets are used to enable communication between the language server process and the client web application (see [JSON Language Server](#json-language-server)).
+The **json-client using extended mode** as [editor app](./packages/examples/src/json/client/extended.ts) which connects to the language server and therefore requires the node server app to be run in parallel.
-The **json-client** contains the [editor app](./packages/examples/src/json/client/wrapperWs.ts) which connects to the language server and therefore requires the node server app to be run in parallel.
+The **json-client using classic mode** as [editor app](./packages/examples/src/json/client/classic.ts) which connects to the language server and therefore requires the node server app to be run in parallel.

 #### Python Language client and pyright language server example ([Location](./packages/examples/src/python))